tasmota/docs/Home.md

 Tasmota v8.2 Elliot is released.

 **Breaking changes:**
- - Enabling `SetOption19` will no longer switch %prefix& and %topic% and will keep the default topic structure
+ - Enabling `SetOption19` will no longer switch %prefix% and %topic% and will keep the default topic structure
  - Zigbee command prefixes have changed from `Zigbee*` to `Zb*`

 Some of notable new features: